SanskarB18/EmotionSense-AI/README.md

 streamlit run app.py

-⚠️ Recommended Python Version: **Python 3.11**
+⚠️ Recommended Python Version: Python 3.11
-DeepFace and TensorFlow may not work correctly with Python 3.14 or newer versions.
+TensorFlow and DeepFace may not work correctly with Python 3.14 or newer versions.
 ```
 ---